 Prakash Raj is a close friend of mine who lives in Delhi.
+This is his story – of how group dynamics in a married man’s house has affected his life.
 This Saturday, we met up at the Barista in DLF Mega Mall in Gurgaon.
 He had called on Friday and said: “Jammy, don`t you project yourself as a specialist in man-woman relationships?”

 “Why?
 What happened?”